-29. There are a significant number of pre-pubertal children who demonstrate an interest and more precise diagnostic criteria.
+29. There are a significant number of pre-pubertal children who demonstrate an interest or preference for clothing, toys, and games that are stereotypically of interest to members of the "other" gender.

-"other" gender.
 Some of these children are transgender and some are not.
-It is the study of such research endeavors in the late 20th century included both of these groups of children, those that would have met current criteria for a diagnosis of "Gender Dysphoria in Children" and those who would be considered "sub-threshold" for this diagnosis.
+It is the study of such pre-pubertal children that has created confusion about the persistence of gender dysphoria into adolescence and adulthood.
+Specifically, the pre-pubertal children who were the subject of research endeavors in the late 20th century included both of these groups of children, those that would have met current criteria for a diagnosis of "Gender Dysphoria in Children" and those who would be considered "sub-threshold" for this diagnosis.
 At the time of these studies, criteria B had not yet been added to the diagnosis, which is "the presence of clinically significant distress associated with the condition."
 In addition, the criteria for then-used "gender identity disorder in children" diagnosis did not require a child to have "a strong desire to be of the other gender or an insistence that one is the other gender (or some alternative gender different from one's assigned gender)," which the current "gender dysphoria in children" diagnosis does.
 Thus, given the broader criteria used at the time, it is unsurprising that some of the research undertaken toward the end of the 20th century demonstrated that most children who exhibited gender-nonconforming behavior did not go on to have a transgender identity in adolescence.
 Yet, notwithstanding its inapplicability and faulty underpinnings, this "evidence" has been used to argue against gender affirmation for children and adolescents.

-2 Notably, the DSM-IV included a separate diagnosis for GID in children, which required the child to display a number of behaviors stereotypical of the non-natal gender.
-That diagnosis, and its list of behavioral requirements, have been deleted from the DSM-V and replaced by updated provision of medical care as treatment for GD.
-That is because research to date shows that if transgender identification persists into adolescence, then desistance is incredibly rare, and no medical or surgical treatments are recommended for pre-pubertal children.
+&lt;sup>2 Notably, the DSM-IV included a separate diagnosis for GID in children, which required the child to display a number of behaviors stereotypical of the non-natal gender.
+That diagnosis, and its list of behavioral requirements, have been deleted from the DSM-V and replaced by updated and more precise diagnostic criteria.